nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-**:information_source: Note:** How the commands will be executed depend on which mode you are currently in, e.g. `delete 1` in meeting mode deletes the 1st meeting shown.).
+**:information_source: Note:** How the commands will be executed depend on which mode you are currently in, e.g. `delete 1` in meeting mode deletes the 1st meeting shown.

 </div>